If you’re visiting Falmouth, why not head to Pendennis Castle and watch 500 years of history come alive?

 In World War One, the site was West Cornwall’s command centre for coast artillery defences.
 The barracks saw huge numbers of troops being trained before they went to France and Belgium to fight.
 It was also used by the Royal Navy.

-It was used to keep an eye on coastal defences in the Second World War Two.
+It was then used to keep an eye on coastal defences in the Second World War Two.
 In addition, the half-moon battery was a signal station and where soldiers kept a watch for German ships and planes.

 After World War Two